nnennandukwe/CyberCipher/README.md

 # Cyber Cipher
 ### A cryptographic Caesar Cipher Encryption Program
 Cyber Cipher is designed to take in a string of characters a user enters in in order to return an encrypted version of the string.
-Learn more about the cryptographic algorithm here https://en.wikipedia.org/wiki/Caesar_cipher
+Learn more about this cryptographic algorithm here https://en.wikipedia.org/wiki/Caesar_cipher
 ### Requirements
--- Python 3+
+- Python 2.7 / 3+
--- Jinja2 (Templating Engine)
+- Jinja2 (Templating Engine)
--- Flask
+- Flask
 ### How To Run
--- Git clone repository
+- Git clone repository
--- Install above requirements one at a time with `pip install insert-name-here` -- In your Terminal, run `python main.py`
+- Install above requirements one at a time with `pip install insert-name-here`
+- In your Terminal, run `python main.py`
 ### Technologies Utilized
-1. Python
+1. Python 3.6
 2. Flask
 3. Jinja2 as an HTML templating engine
 4. HTML5